 What’s Wrong With Buying Puppies For Sale?

 Puppies for sale in pet stores are often supplied by puppy mills.
 In fact, over 2 million puppies are bred in mills each year.
-Puppy mills are often overcrowded facilities where dogs live in horrendous conditions and are forced to breed and give birth until they are of no use anymore.
-These dogs are not loved and well cared for; they only exist for the profit of the people that run the facilities.
+Puppy mills are often overcrowded facilities where dogs live in horrendous conditions.
+They are also forced to breed and give birth until they are of no use anymore.
+These dogs are not loved and well-cared-for; they only exist for the profit of the people that run the facilities.
 So when you see a dog in a puppy store, imagine what that dog’s parents went through.
-That is the business that most pet stores support.
-Unless you know that a pet store is supplied by a local shelter, think long and hard about who is benefiting from your purchase and who is suffering because of it.
+That is the business that many pet stores support.
+Unless you know local shelters supply your pet store, think about who benefits from your purchase and who suffers.

-You might be considering buying from a breeder instead, or just someone who was irresponsible and didn’t have their dog spayed or neutered.
+You might consider buying from a cheap breeder, instead, or someone who’s irresponsible and didn’t have their dog fixed.
 There are problems with these purchases, too.
 Backyard breeders often don’t care about inbreeding or avoiding health concerns for their puppies, which can result in horrible birth defects and more unwanted, unhealthy dogs.
-People whose dogs had puppies by mistake usually don’t bother with vaccinations or spaying and neutering, and they typically don’t do background checks, so anyone can buy the dogs.
+People whose dogs had puppies by mistake usually don’t bother with vaccinations or spaying and neutering.
+Also, they typically don’t do background checks, so anyone can buy the dogs.
 People often take these puppies to use as bait dogs in dog fighting rings, and the puppies suffer horrible fates.

 What’s Wrong With Free Puppies?

-The same problems that exist with puppies that are sold by people who’s dogs gave birth by mistake exist with free puppies.
+The same problems that exist with puppies sold by people whose dogs gave birth by mistake also exist with free puppies.
 Usually these puppies are found by concerned people who don’t know any better or are the result of a pet getting pregnant unexpectedly.
 These dogs are sometimes advertised as “Free to a good home.”
 But who makes sure that they are going to a good home?
 Is the person offering them doing background checks or setting up meetings for prospective owners to interact with the puppies?
 Probably not.
-It is possible that the person offering these puppies hasn’t considered that they might be taken by people who want cheap bait dogs.
-If you see someone giving away dogs for free, inform them that the dogs’ safety is at risk and suggest that they surrender the puppies to a shelter instead.
+It is possible that the person offering these puppies hasn’t considered that they might be taken by people who want cheap bait dogs to train their dogs to fight.
+If you see someone giving away dogs for free, inform them that the dogs’ safety is at risk and suggest that they surrender the puppies to a shelter, instead.